What is a Featured Snippet? How do you get one?

 The term Featured Snippet became official in 2016, and the rules became a little more clear: only results that were featured in the first 10 SERPs were used as Featured Snippets.
 Meaning that if you weren’t featured on the first page results, you couldn’t have a chance at getting a featured snippet.

-In 2017, Google began giving users the option to give feedback on the featured snippets so users could vote on the value of each one.
+In 2017, Google began giving users the option to provide feedback on the featured snippets so users could vote on each one’s value.

 Here are three tips to increase the chances that your website will get a featured snippet on Google.

-First, you have to think about what questions your customers and website visitors will ask.
+First, you have to think about the questions your customers and website visitors will ask.
 How can you be helpful by answering those questions for them?
-Take a look over your FAQ page and see which of the questions are most common, and most important to your audience.
+Take a look over your FAQ page and decide which of the items are most common and relevant to your audience.
 Stick to the format of using questions that start with who, what, where, when, why, and how.

-Then, compare them against the current search results.
+Next, compare the questions against the current SERP results.
 Is there already another snippet answer the question?
-Can you improve upon it?
+Can you improve upon it by adding more information?
 If so, it might be a worthwhile exercise to write about, and answer this question.

-The next step is to be more specific.
-Remember that people think with detailed answers in mind, not general responses.
-This the same thing as choosing keywords for your website.
-You have to consider the specific details of the questions people ask, and how they are phrased.
+The second step is to be more specific with your answers.
+Remember that people think with detailed explanations in mind, not general responses.
+Like choosing keywords for your website, you have to consider the specific details of the questions people ask, and how they are phrased.

-The more granular you go, the better chance you have of finding a new snippet opportunity.
+The more detail you share, the better chance you have of finding a new featured snippet opportunity.

-The final step once you know the question and have started creating a specific answer is to format the answers so they have more chance of becoming featured snippets.
+Once you know the questions you want to answer, the final step is to format the answers, so they have a higher chance of becoming featured snippets.

-Make sure you answer the question with an introductory sentence or two.
+First, make sure you answer the question with an introductory sentence or two.
 From there, you can dive into deeper supporting content.
-Remember that the featured snippet text is going to be between 54-58 words, so make your answer fit this format.
+Remember that the featured snippet text will be between 54-58 words, so make your answer fit this format.

 The better you can show Google that you have valuable information that answers the question, the more likely it can grab the featured snippet spot.

-If you take the time to actually be useful with your featured snippets, you will find that they are more likely to start appearing at the top of the search results.
-As voice search becomes more prevalent, having immediate answers for your customers and prospects is becoming a vital part of how to succeed in the digital marketing space.
+If you take the time to be useful with your featured snippets, you will find that they are more likely to start appearing at the top of the search results.
+As voice search becomes more prevalent, having immediate answers for your customers and prospects is becoming a vital part of succeeding in the digital marketing space.